-Buying a used dirt bike is an excellent option if you want to enjoy off-road biking, and this saves you a lot of money.
+Buying a used dirt bike is an excellent option if you want to enjoy off-road biking, which saves you a lot of money.

 For this, you need to have some mechanical knowledge, or you should take your friend who is an expert in buying & selling bikes.

 Set a Budget

-If you are a beginner and just started to go to driving school to learn how to ride a dirt bike and now want to purchase a used dirt bike then the first task is to make a budget for how much you want to spend on the bike.
+If you are a beginner and just started to drive the school to learn how to ride a dirt bike and now want to purchase a used dirt bike, then the first task is to make a budget for how much you want to spend on the bike.